stanlemon/lectionary-js/README.md

 ## Getting Started

-There are two pieces to this library, first is the calculator and second is a [React](http://reactjs.org) that serves as the latest generation of [sanctus.org](https://sanctus.org).
+There are two pieces to this library, first is the calculator and second is a [React](http://reactjs.org) app that serves as the latest generation of [sanctus.org](https://sanctus.org).

+You can see the app in action at:

 Install dependencies: